 As the state's leading agency for broadband and connectivity, MBI is dedicated to bringing affordable, high-speed internet to every person in Massachusetts.
 The Bipartisan Infrastructure Law has already allocated $145 million to Massachusetts to expand high-speed internet access and digital equity programming across the state.
 The first step to deploying these funds is developing a strong plan, informed by organizational stakeholders and residents of the Commonwealth.
 Over the last year, MBI has led a planning effort that has resulted in the development of two guiding planning documents – a Statewide Digital Equity Plan and what is known as the Initial Proposal for the Broadband Equity, Access, and Deployment (BEAD) Program.
 These two documents create the Massachusetts Internet for All Plan.

-Now that our planning documents have been drafted, we want to hear from you!
-MBI is collecting input from residents of Massachusetts to make sure we got the plan right.
-Your input is crucial during this public comment period as we want to understand your experiences and how we can enhance them to meet the needs of all Commonwealth residents.
-Below, you'll find the executive summary, a link to the Comment Form where you can provide us your feedback, and tips for submitting a helpful comment.
-You can provide feedback on any portion of whichever document(s) you read.
-Together, we can make a difference!
+MBI collected input from residents of Massachusetts to make sure we got the plan right.
+Your input was crucial during this public comment period as we wanted to understand your experiences and how we can enhance them to meet the needs of all Commonwealth residents.
+Below, you'll find the executive summary.

 Massachusetts Internet for All